The Bopps

 The Bopps are a children's musical group formed in the south west of England in 2010.
 Their members are Stan Cullimore, Keith Littler, Mike Cross and Joanna Ruiz.

 Formation

 Stan Cullimore was previously a member of the pop band The Housemartins who were popular during the 1980s.
 Other members of The Housemartins include Norman Cook otherwise known as Fatboy Slim and Paul Heaton who went on to form The Beautiful South.
 Since then Stan Cullimore has been involved in the production of children's television and music for such clients as Nickelodeon, CBeebies and CITV.

 Keith Littler has run a successful pre-school television production company - The Little Entertainment Group for many years.
 Amongst his works are Little Red Tractor which is broadcast in the UK by BBC, TV drama Roman Mysteries BBC and Merlin the Magical Puppy (cITV).

-Joanna Ruiz has worked as a voice actress and has spent her time providing voice talent work for children's animation.
-Amongst her works are Make Way for Noddy, Everything's Rosie, Hana's Helpline, Fireman Sam, Horrid Henry and Bananas in Pyjamas.
-She left the group years later to focus on her voice acting career.